 The album begins with a tight 7-minute suite of many of the themes, setting the tone for the rest of the album.
-The main theme, which begins every episode, is highlighted by a straightforward quarter-note melody in the piano and violins soaring over seesawing lower-string triplets, setting the stage for the drama to unfold.
+The main theme is a straightforward quarter-note melody in the piano and violins, setting the stage for the drama to unfold.

 “Love and the Hunter” sets the music in a muscular three-quarter time for Lady Mary’s brash attempts to find a husband, while the sobbing strings and oboe in “An Ideal Marriage” ironically wed her to her fate.
 The soaring strings of “Such Good Luck” give voice to her repressed feelings for Cousin Matthew.
 In “Emancipation,” Lady Sybil’s furtive machinations to help housemaid Gwen find a job as a secretary are embodied by pizzicato strings underscoring a plaintive English horn solo.

 The standout theme in the score is the yearning string cue, “Story of My Life,” which underscores the unspoken love between valet Mr. Bates and head housemaid Anna.
 The melody and harmonies are stepwise in their movements and the cue, which rarely varies throughout the series, is simple in its structure.
 But it is this simplicity that gives the cue its heartbreaking power.